rofsdahl/cabin-control/README.md

 # Introduction
-This project is a temperature control system for use in a remote location (e.g. a mountain cabin).
+Temperature control system for use in a remote location (e.g. a mountain cabin).

 The system consists of an ESP32 microcontroller from Espressif and one or more Dallas/Maxim DS18B20 digital temperature sensors.
 The desired temperature is achieved by continuously switching on/off one or more electrical heaters using Nexa power plugs (over RF 433 MHz).
 The ESP32 device periodically connects to the Internet over WiFi, logging the current temperature into a Google spreadsheet.
 The spreadsheet is also used for setting the desired temperature, which will be transferred to the device during the next synchronization.